 When Dropbox first launched in 2007, the idea of “cloud storage” was brand new for many.
 This was before people lived their lives on multiple devices and paid for gas with a wave of their iPhones.

 We take cloud storage for granted today, largely in part to the ubiquity and success of Dropbox, but Dropbox might not have become the data storage leader it is today without animated explainer video

 This original video may look low-tech compared to the slick animated startup videos you see today, but it took a potentially confusing topic and described it in a way anyone could understand.

 Dollar Shave Club

-Much like Dropbox, Dollar Shave Club’s explainer video is constantly referred to as the gold standard of startup videos.
+Dollar Shave Club’s explainer video from 2012 is consistently held up as the gold standard of startup videos.
 Why?
 Because it worked.

-This video has over 25 million views on YouTube, and lead to thousands of signups for their subscription service even years later, not to mention all that sweet SEO juice from write-ups exactly like this.
-Dollar Shave Club’s explainer video makes you want to buy a razor.
-And people did.
-Last year Unilever spent over $1 billion to acquire Dollar Shave Club.
+This video has over 28 million views on YouTube, and led to thousands of signups for their subscription service, not to mention all that sweet SEO juice from write-ups exactly like this one.
+In 2016, Unilever spent over $1 billion to acquire Dollar Shave Club.
 That’s a heck of an ROI for one explainer video.
 The right explainer video can launch a startup into a multi-million business.

 The video isn’t complicated—it’s basically one continuous shot—but it is clever.
 The funny background moments, and blatant honesty disrupt and subvert the classic “reserved” commercial format consumers were used to, and people loved it.

 In 2013, When Crazy Egg wanted to create interest in their website heatmap tool they turned to animated explainer video.
 The genius of this video becomes evident in the first three seconds.
 By then, we’ve already seen our main character, that little guy with the apron and the epic mustache, and we know the problem we’re trying to solve—visitors aren’t converting.